 In 1933, Japan had introduced 24 hours cotton production and became the world’s largest cotton producer.

-The demand for British cotton and shrunken cotton mill owners put workers on short time or closed mills altogether.
+The demand for British cotton and shrunken cotton mill owners put workers on short time or generic valium mills altogether.

 In-between the wars, leaving 345,000 workers in industry and 800 mills closed.

 India accounted for half of Britain’s cotton exports, but as part of his campaign for Indian independence, Gandhi called for a boycott of imported Lancashire cotton.